lacoseismic/nshmp-haz/docs/pages/Model-Structure.md

 ## Directory Structure

-Earthquake source files are organized by tectonic setting: `active-crust`, `stable-crust`, `subduction-interface`, `subduction-slab`, and `volcanic` with the two crustal and the volcanic settings supporting the nested source types: `fault-sources`, `grid-sources`, and `zone-sources`.
-The `volcanic` tectonic setting also supports `decollement-sources`.
+Earthquake source files are organized by tectonic setting: `active-crust`, `stable-crust`, `subduction`, and `volcanic`.
+The crustal and volcanic tectonic settings support `fault`, `grid`, and `zone` source types.
+The volcanic tectonic setting additionally supports a `decollement` source type.
+The subduction tectonic setting supports `interface` and `slab` source types.

 The root of a model must include `model-info.json` and _may_ include a `calc-config.json` that specifies any custom default [calculation configuration](./Calculation-Configuration.md) settings for the model.
-Top level tectonic setting directories must include `gmm-tree.json` and `gmm-config.json` files.
+Top level tectonic setting directories may include a `gmm-tree.json` and `gmm-config.json` files.
+If absent, the two ground motion model files must be present in the nested source type directories.
 Source directories are loaded recursively, permitting configuration files deeper in the heirarchy to override those defined higher in the heirarchy, as needed and as specified for each source type.
 Nested directories support associations between groups of sources, their configuration and initialization, and ground motion models.
 If there are a large number of